Events

 27th November 2023: Organic crystal structure prediction: the view from the CCDC

-We will be hosting two fantastic speakers at this event: Dr Isaac Sugden and Dr Jonas Nyman, both from the CCDC (Cambridge Crystallographic Data Centre).
-They'll be leading an engaging discussion on CSP in organic systems, chaired by Professor Sally Price (UCL).
+We hosted two fantastic speakers at this event: Dr Isaac Sugden and Dr Jonas Nyman, both from the CCDC (Cambridge Crystallographic Data Centre).
+They led an engaging discussion on CSP in organic systems, chaired by Professor Sally Price (UCL).

 13.00 – 14.00 (UK time)